 There are other linear bedrock lows shown on the bedrock topography map.
 The majority of these lows trend northwest to southeast in the County and are indicated as being of meltwater origin.
-However, because sediments associated with the lower surficial deposits are indicated as being present in these linear bedrock lows, it is possible that the bedrock lows were originally tributaries to the Buried Vegreville and Vermilion Valley drainage systems.
+The Vermilion Channel is one of these linear bedrock lows.
+However, there are indications that the Lower Sand and Gravel deposits occupy at least parts of this linear bedrock low.
+If they are Lower Sand and Gravel deposits, it is possible that the meltwater channel occupies a pre-glacial channel.

 The lower surficial deposits are composed mainly of fluvial and lacustrine deposits.
-Lower surficial deposits occur over approximately 15% of the County, in association with linear bedrock lows.
-The total thickness of the lower surficial deposits is mainly less than 10 metres, but can be up to 20 metres in the areas of linear bedrock lows.
+Lower surficial deposits occur over approximately 20% of the County, in association with linear bedrock lows.
+The total thickness of the lower surficial deposits is mainly less than 20 metres, but ranges from less than 10 to more than 30 metres in parts of the Buried Vegreville and Elk Point valleys.
 The lowest part of the lower surficial deposits includes pre-glacial sand and gravel deposits.
-These deposits would generally be expected to directly overlie the bedrock surface in the Buried Vegreville and Vermilion valleys.
-The lowest sand and gravel deposits are of fluvial origin, are usually less than 4 metres thick and may be discontinuous.
+These deposits would generally be expected to directly overlie the bedrock surface in the Buried Vegreville and Elk Point valleys.
+The lowest sand and gravel deposits are of fluvial origin and are usually less than 10 metres thick.

 The upper surficial deposits are either directly or indirectly a result of glacial activity.
 The deposits include till plus sand and gravel deposits of meltwater origin.
-The thickness of the upper surficial deposits is mainly less than 20 metres.
-The greatest thickness of upper surficial deposits occurs mainly in association with the Buried Vermilion Valley.
+The thickness of the upper surficial deposits is mainly less than 30 metres.
+The greatest thickness of upper surficial deposits occurs mainly in association with the Buried Vegreville Valley.

 Sand and gravel deposits can occur throughout the entire unconsolidated section.
-The total thickness of sand and gravel deposits is generally less than 30 metres but can be more than 50 metres in the areas of the buried bedrock lows and meltwater channels.
+The total thickness of sand and gravel deposits is generally less than ten metres but can be more than 20 metres in the areas of the buried bedrock lows and meltwater channels.

 The combined thickness of all sand and gravel deposits has been determined as a function of the total thickness of the surficial deposits.
-Over approximately 70% of the County where sand and gravel deposits are present, the sand and gravel deposits are more than 50% of the total thickness of the surficial deposits.
-The main areas where the sand and gravel percentages are higher are areas where linear bedrock lows are present.
-The other areas where sand and gravel deposits constitute more than 50% of the surficial deposits can be areas of meltwater channels or areas where linear bedrock lows exist but have not been identified due to a shortage of accurate bedrock control points.
+Over approximately 25% of the County, the sand and gravel deposits are more than

+50% of the total thickness of the surficial deposits.